kunalchhabria/Indian-Sign-Language-Alphabets-Translation/README.md

 # Indian-Sign-Language-Alphabets-Translation

 Created a dataset of gesture of each alphabet in Indian Sign Language, used resnet32 architecture for creating a classifier and opencv for separating user's hand from the background and classifying each frame.
+Check out the video files to see demo.

 For creating the dataset multiple videos of each gesture were captured and a set number of frames were exrtracted for each gesture.